tanshen/fast-rcnn/README.md

 ```
 See my [train.prototxt](https://github.com/coldmanck/fast-rcnn/blob/master/models/VGG16/train.prototxt) file for reference.

-The same remedy is needed to applied to `test.prototxt` when testing your Fast-RCNN.
-See my [test_kaggle.prototxt](https://github.com/coldmanck/fast-rcnn/blob/master/models/VGG16/test_kaggle.prototxt) file for reference. note you don't need to rename `test.prototxt` to `test_DATASET.prototxt` here.
+The same remedy is needed to be applied to `test.prototxt` when testing your Fast-RCNN.
+See my [test_kaggle.prototxt](https://github.com/coldmanck/fast-rcnn/blob/master/models/VGG16/test_kaggle.prototxt) file for reference.
+Note that you don't need to rename `test.prototxt` to `test_DATASET.prototxt` as me.

-## Rename other files
+**Rename layers in other files**

 Following the renaming approach, you have to modify this two layers name in some files below.
 Similarly, in the specific file, search for `cls_score` and `bbox_pred` and rename all of them.
 - $FRCNN_ROOT/lib/fast_rcnn/train.py
 - $FRCNN_ROOT/lib/fast_rcnn/test_train.py